CSC207-UofT/course-project-haunted-pyramid/res/Phase 1/DesignDoc.md

 All the menu strategies implement MenuContent interface.
 The interface is used as a parameter for DisplayMenu class.
 DisplayMenu class sets which menu content to show and applies it.

+With more time, a strategy pattern should be implemented in Autoschedule to better encapsulate a variety of methods and steps for sorting days and times to find ideal ones based on User Preferences.

 - Factory Method Pattern

 In order to display three different types of calendar effectively, we adopt factory method pattern.
 Depending on the user input different type of DisplayCalendar's child class will be initialized.
 By running the overridden method displayCalendar(), the image gets displayed.

+- Observer Pattern

+To keep workSchedules updated by due date and Recursion up to date with exceptions eventually, every time an event is changed in event manager it updates all observing managers which adjust accordingly.

 ### Use of GitHub features

+Github pull requests and commit logs were used to confirm changes and determine errors in merging.

 ### Code Style and Documentation

+All classes are fully documented other than RecursionController and WorkSessionController.
+All use case and entity classes are fully documented with descriptions of the class and authors at the top.

+If a programmer were to open this project to a random class they would have a harder time understanding the managers since their output is not primarily for the user, nor is it an entity object to be used.
+However, the core entities are clear and easy to understand, and each of the controllers performs a unique task despite the programmer possibly needing to refer to the @see tags in the documentation for the presenters and Manager classes to which the Controllers refer.

 ###Testing